EveSeward/Assignment-3/README.md

 ```
 ### Step 4: Merge spatial and aspatial data

-The relationship between GEOUID and DAUID is shown in the code below, where we will use the merge function to combine our aspatial (census data) and spatial (shape file) together into one data frame called "census_DAs".
+The relationship between "GEOUID" and "DAUID" is shown in the code below, where we will use the "merge" function to combine our aspatial (census data) and spatial (shape file) together into one data frame called "census_DAs".

 ```{r merge data, echo=TRUE, eval=TRUE, warning=FALSE}
 #Merge spatial and aspatial data